afarooqui98/gem5_GUI/docs/blog_post.md

 **![](https://lh6.googleusercontent.com/4ZZ0gDvbqz6o9YIB4-pHTZUBB2Cpxwd7CnC2szd_-dy-fO88NMUCzU1I6YmRTR_oSYgk5wgHl8gce3AAXd3RF7iRJcIZ9mU-qgJyBx13WN-7Ploe03yXLUQHQBnSpfUOaNo-AJoB)**

 Users can import custom SimObjects, which are python classes inherited from base SimObjects.
-These imports appear under the catalog, and can be similarly added to the GUI just like regular objects.
+These imports appear under the catalog and can be similarly added to the GUI just like regular objects.
 Imported SimObjects are saved as part of a .ui file, so you do not need to import again when opening a .ui file with imported SimObjects.

 ## Future